Fujio-Turner/sg-sync-function-tester/README.md

 # Sync Gateway Sync Function Tester

+## PROBLEM

 Don't want to touch the Sync Gateway Sync Function with a 10-foot pole because who knows what's going to happen to your writes and channel process when you change it?

+## SOLUTION

 I wrote this simple Python script to test the Sync Function of Sync Gateway.

+## WHAT IT DOES

-This script will read a folder of individual JSON files (CBL Documents) and process them as HTTP [GET, PUT, DELETE, CHANGES, GET_ADMIN, PUT_ADMIN, DELETE_ADMIN , CHANGES_ADMIN and/or PURGE] against your SG endpoint to test your Sync Function.
+This script will read a folder of individual JSON files and process them as HTTP [GET, PUT, DELETE, CHANGES, GET_ADMIN, PUT_ADMIN, DELETE_ADMIN , CHANGES_ADMIN and/or PURGE] against your SG endpoint to test your Sync Function as different users.

 ## HOW TO USE